Kawasi Lakhma: Political life

-Aftar Naxal attack
+After Naxal attack

+His name was widely discussed as some of his party men expressed doubt about his integrity and questioned his role in the Naxal attack, when other Congress leaders were shot dead in the attack, Kawasi Lakhma was spared and caused doubts.

 Bharatiya Janata Party has demanded a narco test on Kawasi Lakhma, so that the details of dialogue he exchanged with Naxals during the deadly attack and any possible conspiracy, can be found out.
 He won the election and became the minister of the state.